 CSA M-20 provides parkway tree maintenance services to the View Pointe Subdivision in unincorporated Rodeo.
 Specifically, the CSA funds weekly tree trimming services along the north side of Willow Avenue.
-Trees have been removed from the area and replaced with pavement due to maintenance issues from falling pine needles.
+Most trees have been removed from the area and replaced with pavement due to maintenance issues from falling pine needles and tree roots.
+There is currently a lot on Willow Avenue with five trees in addition to roadside trees.
 Funded by property taxes, the CSA's annual revenues are approximately \$15,000 which is insufficient for replacement of removed trees and irrigation infrastructure.
-County staff recommending a 'zero' SOI, due to street tree removal without intention of replacing the trees.